Fang-Molly/CS-Note/Python/Data Visualization with Python/Introduction to Data Visualization with Seaborn.md

 plt.show()
 ```

-## 1.3 Adding a third variable with hue
+## 1.4 Adding a third variable with hue

+* Setting `hue` will create subgroups that are displayed as different colors on a single plot

 ```python
 # load library